 Does a water leak always cause mold?

+This can often be seen in the form of a white coating known as mold.
 Mold grows in humid conditions, so water leaks from leaking pipes often contribute to the growth and spread of mold.
 The spores that turn into mold easily enter any home or building through the air or by sticking to a person's clothes, shoes, old furniture, pets, and other objects.
 Yes, mold is likely to grow after a leak if no action is taken.
 The best way to prevent mold growth is to stop leaks immediately.

 If you notice any water leaks, you must stop them quickly and dry them properly.
 Something as simple as a faucet that drips and goes unnoticed for months can cause a leak.
 Water in your home or building is a perplexing idea, and for good reason, unattended humidity can lead to mold.
 We understand that you can Google “How to get rid of mold” and find hundreds of ways to do it, but those methods are usually for surface mold, NOT for mold in areas damaged by water.